catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

 If you use a passphrase, pick a strong one and store it securely in a password manager, or write it down on a piece of paper and keep it in a secure place.
-Obviously, you should not store it on the client machine that you are using to connect to your server!
+Obviously, you should not store it on the client machine that you are using to connect to your server.

 Key Pair Generated successfully